Praqma/tracey-exp/README.md

 - The trigger is `blocking` in the current implementation.
 This needs to be fixed.
 - Timing: We need to do the following.
  - 1 Job, 1 trigger.
 OnSave - Stop previous.
 Configure new, and replace old reference with a new instance of the broker.
+- **SERIOUS BUG 1**: When you save your job, it adds a new trigger.
+If you save again, it will add another trigger...duplication.
+- **SERIOUS BUG 2**: Trigger is **NOT** loaded when Jenkins starts.
+You'll have to save jobs where using trigger again.

 Thats basically it...